 2. Healthcare data analysis in neuro-oncology

 Beyond imaging, AI in neurology plays a role in natural language processing (NLP) for analyzing electronic health records and integrating AI into clinical trials.
-These AI models improve data quality and support clinical AI applications, enabling predictive models that supports patient management.
+These AI models improve data quality and support clinical AI applications, enabling predictive models that support patient management.

 AI-driven approaches also contribute to treating neurological disorders, including multiple sclerosis, acute stroke, and Alzheimer’s disease, by offering insights into disease progression and treatment responses.